 Common Units.
 If you bought BSM common units in the initial public offering or in the open market since the IPO, those units are held through your broker.

 If you held common units in BSMC that were converted into common units in BSM, those common units bear a restrictive legend.
 Upon removal of the restrictive legend, such common units will be freely tradable may be transferred to a brokerage account.
-Subject to certain exceptions, to remove the restrictive legend from such common units, you need to complete a Non-Affiliate Representation Letter (found [here] or available upon request from our Investor Relations department) and send it to AST with a copy to BSM as noted in the letter.
+Subject to certain exceptions, to remove the restrictive legend from such common units, you need to complete a Non-Affiliate Representation Letter found here, and send it to AST with a copy to BSM as noted in the letter.
 These common units will not be freely tradable unless AST and BSM have received your completed Non-Affiliate Representation Letter.
 After you have submitted a completed Non-Affiliate Representation Letter and provided the Direct Registration Book-Entry Advice for your common units to your broker, AST will transfer these common units to your brokerage account.
 BSM cannot transfer your units, so you should direct specific questions about transfer of your common units to your broker or AST.

 Subordinated Units.
 Subordinated units may not be transferred to brokerage accounts until they convert to common units.